-How the state of Colorado treats terminal illness with the new end of life law is about to change significantly which results in a substantial change to estate planning.
+How the state of Colorado treats terminal illness with the new end-of-life law is about to change significantly which results in a substantial change to estate planning.
 The End of Life Options Act was certified by Governor Hickenlooper at the end of 2016.
-This law makes it legal for a terminally ill, mentally capable adults can obtain life-ending medication.
+This law makes it legal for terminally ill, mentally capable adults can obtain life-ending medication.
 The law also makes it legal for health care providers to prescribe the medication and for pharmacies to fill prescriptions.

 Requirements Under the End of Life Options Act

 To qualify for the End of Life Options Act, an individual must be at least eighteen years old, a Colorado resident, mentally capable of communicating health care decisions, and diagnosed with a terminal illness that will result in the individual’s death within six months.
 The individual also must be capable of self-administering and ingesting aid in dying drugs.

 Requesting Medication that Will Aid in the Death Process

 Even if an individual meets the criteria mentioned above, certain requirements must be fulfilled to request medication that will assist in the dying process lawfully.

 - Ability to Withdraw.
 The patient must be offered the opportunity to remove the application for medication before the prescription is granted.

 - Diagnosis.
 The physician and one other doctor must confirm the patient’s diagnosis as well as prognosis.
 These physicians must also make a determination that the patient has the capacity to make their own medical decisions.